Lands' End Headquarters

 Lands' End is a leading multi-channel international retailer of casual clothing, accessories, footwear and home products.
-Lands’ End is legendary for high-quality products at an exceptional value, plus a commitment to world-class customer service and an unconditional guarantee.
-The company offers products through catalogs, online at www.landsend.com and affiliated specialty and international websites, and through retail locations, primarily at Lands’ End Shops at Sears® and standalone Lands’ End Inlet® Stores.
+Lands’ End is legendary for high-quality products at an exceptional value, plus a commitment to world-class customer service.
+The company offers products through catalogs, online at www.landsend.com and affiliated specialty and international websites, and through retail locations at standalone Lands’ End Inlet® Stores.
 Lands' End is headquartered in Dodgeville, Wisconsin, 45 miles west of Madison.

 Lands' End Business Outfitters is a trusted brand partner for companies of all sizes, offering businesses a better choice through quality, high-value apparel and promotional products.
 From single entrepreneurs to members of the Fortune 500®, Lands' End Business Outfitters offers tailored and business casual apparel for office wear, trade shows, company events and more.
 Lands' End Business Outfitters also offers an extensive variety of promotional products that enhance a company's image and message.

 Lands' End offers uniforms and school-appropriate clothing in sizes for children, young adults and adults that is designed to meet dress-code requirements.
 Lands’ End School Uniform includes phys-ed wear such as tees, shorts, sweatshirts and sweatpants, plus spiritwear, that can be personalized with embroidered or heat transfer logos.
 Lands' End school uniform apparel is available year-round in sizes including slim, plus, husky, junior, young men and tall.
 Lands' End School Uniform products offer the same quality, value and customer service the company is known for.
 To help schools, the Lands’ End School Uniform Rewards program gives participating schools three percent cash back on the net sales of school uniforms.